 - Transverse through the Ruins of Chapora Fort & Cabo De Rama – While there is an entry in some museums and forts, visiting Chapora Fort and Cabo de Rama is absolutely free.

-- Enjoy the performances at Goa’s carnival – Although February is the end of tourist season in Goa, it is the most colourful time of the year.
+- Enjoy the performances at Goa’s carnival – Although February is the end of the tourist season in Goa, it is the most colourful time of the year.
 The Goa carnival generally happens in February and it is such a lovely time to enjoy colourful parades and performances in the streets of Goa.

-Tips to save money on your Goa trip
+6 Super handy tips to save money on your Goa trip

 In order to cut down your Goa trip costs, I will suggest you follow these simple tips: